AaronBeaudoin/steady-viewport/README.md

 The reason why there is even a possibility that this utility **might** negatively impact use cases I haven't thought of is because of the rather simplistic way that it tries to detect viewport height changes caused by a toggling mobile browser URL navigation bar.

-The way that this utility prevents the URL navigation bar from updating the `--vh` CSS variable is by naively not changing the variable if a window resize event occurs at least half a second away from the last window resize event **and** doesn't change the orientation of the viewport **and** only changes the area of the viewport by less than a third.
+The way that this utility prevents the URL navigation bar from updating the `--vh` CSS variable is by naively not changing the variable if a window resize event occurs at least half a second away from the last window resize event **and** is only changing the height **and** doesn't change the orientation of the viewport **and** only changes the area of the viewport by less than a third.

-To recap, the following three conditions must all be met:
+To recap, the following conditions must all be met:

-- A window resize event has not occured in the last half a second.
+1. A window resize event has not occured in the last half a second.
+2. The width of the viewport is not changing, only the height is.
-- The orientation of the window viewport has not changed.
+3. The orientation of the window viewport has not changed.
-- The area of the window viewport has only changed by less than a third.
+4. The area of the window viewport has only changed by less than a third.

-As previously indicated, I haven't been able to think of a scenario where this would be a problem, but it's good to be aware of.
-From my testing, these conditions are enough to prevent the viewport height from updating in response to small changes like toggling the URL navigation bar; but also narrow enough to _not_ block updating in response to changing a device's orientation, dragging the corner of a window with a cursor, or other changes which change the dimensions of the viewport more significantly.
+As previously indicated, this naive method of detecting the mobile URL navigation bar toggling does not cause any negative side effects as far as I know, but it's good to be aware of.
+From my testing, these conditions are enough to prevent the viewport height from updating in response to small changes like toggling the URL navigation bar; but also narrow enough to _not_ block updating in response to changing a device's orientation, dragging the corner of a window with a cursor, or other changes to the dimensions of the viewport.

 It is therefore being assumed that any smaller changes which do not cause this utility to update the `--vh` CSS variable are—like the URL navigation bar—insignficant enough to be not worth responding to.
 If you find an exception to this, please let me know by leaving an issue!